Skip to content

 The Lincolnshire Resource Allocation Guidance (which reflects the Ready Reckoner Approach to calculating indicative planning budgets) is also available in the Local Resource Library under Assessments.

-The indicative planning budget must be shared with the following people as soon as it is known and before any Care and Support planning process begins:
+The indicative planning budget must be shared with the following people as soon as it is known:

 1. The person whose needs are to be met.